 Discussion Topics: This course has been specifically designed to introduce students to issues and techniques in quantitative data analysis in social research.
 In addition to providing an understanding of quantitative methods informed by social theory and substantive research questions, the course will emphasize applications of data, as well as critical analysis and interpretation of these data.
-Students will carry out individual projects using data from the Canadian 1996 Census, with the Statistical Package for the Social Sciences (SPSS), version 10.0 for Windows.
+Students will carry out individual projects using data from the Canadian 1996 Census, with the Statistical Package for the Social Sciences (SPSS), version 11.0 for Windows.
 The substantive analytical focus of the course is on gender and unpaid work.
 Overall, the emphasis of the course will be less on statistics and more on the way that sociology is conducted as a research enterprise.
 Classes will be comprised of a combination of lectures and computer labs.

-Grading: Students are required to attend weekly lectures and computer labs.
+Grading: Students are required to attend weekly lectures, computer labs and must complete all assignments.
 Student grades will be comprised of the following: